TobbeLino/TobliBot/README.md

 1. Copy all files from github to your computer.
 2. Start Chrome and go to Options/Tools/Extensions (or just type URL: "chrome://extensions/")
 3. Click on "Load unpacked extension..." and select the folder that holds the files
-4. The "Gox Trading Bot (Tobli)" should have been added
+4. The "TobliBot" should have been added
 5. Click "Options" to configure the bot

 From the extensions page in Chrome, you can also open the console to se some logging I you want: